wp-plugins/enhanced-tooltipglossary/readme.txt

 **Pro Version Features - Content API's**

 * Support for **Wikipedia** - We are now support embedding content from Wikipedia on the term page and on the tooltip.
 You can also use a shortcode to inset a wikipedia content on any page or post.
 Wikipedia content can be taken from any language which has a Wikipedia.
 [View Image of back-end](http://tooltip.cminds.com/wp-content/uploads/edd/tooltipecom3.jpg)
-* Support for Audio files with tooltip - You can attach an audio file to each term and customize the look and feel of the play button.
+* Support for **Audio** files with tooltip - You can attach an audio file to each term and customize the look and feel of the play button.
 [View Image of back-end](http://tooltip.cminds.com/wp-content/uploads/edd/tooltipecom5.jpg)
-* Support for Video files with tooltip - you can embed a video file taken from YouTube or Vimeo or other video sharing sites and show it in the tooltip.
+* Support for **Video** files with tooltip - you can embed a video file taken from YouTube or Vimeo or other video sharing sites and show it in the tooltip.
 The tooltip can also be transparent to show no background behind the video.
 [View Image of back-end](http://tooltip.cminds.com/wp-content/uploads/edd/tooltipecom4.jpg)
-* Transparent tooltip background - Tooltip can now have a transparent background.
-This supports showing images and videos.
-* **Google Translate** Integration  -  Ability to display translated words into the language of your choice for all terms and definitions, uses the Google Translate API [View Image](http://tooltip.cminds.com/wp-content/uploads/2013/09/12-09-2013-10-49-15.png), [View Image from Settings](http://tooltip.cminds.com/wp-content/uploads/edd/image91.png)
+ **Google Translate** Integration  -  Ability to display translated words into the language of your choice for all terms and definitions, uses the Google Translate API [View Image](http://tooltip.cminds.com/wp-content/uploads/2013/09/12-09-2013-10-49-15.png), [View Image from Settings](http://tooltip.cminds.com/wp-content/uploads/edd/image91.png)
-* **Merriam-Webster** Dictionary Integration  -  Ability to display the dictionary definition of a term from the Merriam-Webster Online Dictionary for all words on your Term page and Tooltip.
+* **Merriam-Webster Dictionary** Integration  -  Ability to display the dictionary definition of a term from the Merriam-Webster Online Dictionary for all words on your Term page and Tooltip.
 [View Demo](http://jumpstartcto.com/alpha/)
-* Merriam-Webster Thesaurus Integration  -  Ability to display the thesaurus synonyms and antonyms from the online Merriam-Webster Thesaurus in your Term page and Tooltip.
+* **Merriam-Webster Thesaurus** Integration  -  Ability to display the thesaurus synonyms and antonyms from the online Merriam-Webster Thesaurus in your Term page and Tooltip.
 [View Demo](http://jumpstartcto.com/agile/)
-* Support for Amazon Product Recommendations - You can choose from one of many Amazon categories and show a product recommendation widget matching the selected term.
+* Support for **Amazon Product Recommendations** - You can choose from one of many Amazon categories and show a product recommendation widget matching the selected term.
 The link to the product also includes your Amazon Associate ID.
 [View Image of back-end](http://tooltip.cminds.com/wp-content/uploads/edd/tooltipecom1.jpg)
 * Featured image for each term - A term can have a featured image associated with it.
 It will show on both the tooltip and the term page.
 The image size can be defined in the term page settings.

 **Pro Version Features - Language Tools**

-* Related Post - Shows all related posts and pages for each glossary term.
+* **Related Post** - Shows all related posts and pages for each glossary term.
 This option is cached to enhance performance [View Image](http://jumpstartcto.com/glossary/minimal-viable-product/), [View Image that shows settings](http://static.cminds.com/wp-content/uploads/edd/glossarypro9.jpg)
-* Synonyms - Users of the CM Tooltip Pro can add several Synonyms for each term, so that the Tooltip is be made to appear for all Synonyms in posts or pages that are listed in the Glossary index [View Demo](http://jumpstartcto.com/glossary/minimal-viable-product/), Glossary Term Page: [View Image](http://static.cminds.com/wp-content/uploads/edd/glossarypro10.jpg)
+* **Synonyms** - Users of the CM Tooltip Pro can add several Synonyms for each term, so that the Tooltip is be made to appear for all Synonyms in posts or pages that are listed in the Glossary index [View Demo](http://jumpstartcto.com/glossary/minimal-viable-product/), Glossary Term Page: [View Image](http://static.cminds.com/wp-content/uploads/edd/glossarypro10.jpg)
-* Singular and Plural - Supports different variations of nouns that allow the user to specify a definition for each term according to the specific use of the word.
+* **Singular and Plural** - Supports different variations of nouns that allow the user to specify a definition for each term according to the specific use of the word.
 The Tooltip will appear for all variations in all posts and pages.
 [View Image](http://tooltip.cminds.com/wp-content/uploads/edd/tooltip99D.png)
-* Glossary term supports more posting options.
 * Related Glossary terms - Relates Glossary terms to a specified term which is displayed according to control settings.
 [View Demo](http://jumpstartcto.com/glossary/javascript)
 * Definition in Index - Show the Terms AND the Definitions in an Alphabetically sorted index.
 [View Image](http://www.cminds.com/wp-content/uploads/edd/glossarypro18.png)
-* Glossary Search  -  Glossary index page is included within a local search engine.
+* **Glossary Search**  -  Glossary index page is included within a local search engine.
 [Demo](http://jumpstartcto.com/glossary/)
-* Glossary Categories  -  Glossary categories are supported and can be used in glossary page, also set with a Shortcode.
+* Glossary **Categories**  -  Glossary categories are supported and can be used in glossary page, also set with a Shortcode.
 [View Demo](http://jumpstartcto.com/glossary-shortcode/) , [Categories in Glossary Index](http://jumpstartcto.com/glossary)
-* Tags - Tooltip Glossary now supports tags per each term.
+* **Tags** - Tooltip Glossary now supports tags per each term.
 Tags are shown also on the Glossary index page and allow easy filtering of terms.
 * Exclude Term  -  Glossary terms can be excluded from the Glossary index and Tooltip.
 [View Image](http://tooltip.cminds.com/wp-content/uploads/edd/tooltip99A.png)
 * Term Target Link  -  Terms are linked and can be targeted to go to an external or custom link [View Demo - Click on Ajax and you will be taken outside of site](http://jumpstartcto.com/ajax-2/)
-* Custom Characters - Support for custom characters in alphabetical index [View Image](http://static.cminds.com/wp-content/uploads/edd/glossarypro19.png) [View Demo in Finnish](http://finnished.com/glossary/) [More in Finnish](http://finnished.com/meet-bingo/)
+* **Custom Characters** - Support for custom characters in alphabetical index [View Image](http://static.cminds.com/wp-content/uploads/edd/glossarypro19.png) [View Demo in Finnish](http://finnished.com/glossary/) [More in Finnish](http://finnished.com/meet-bingo/)

 **Pro Version Features - Customization**